juhinagpure/Supa-Smoothies/README.md

-# Starter React Project for the Supabase Course
+# Supa Smoothies - Starter React Project for the Supabase Course

-**How to run the starter project:**

-1. Once downloaded, navigate to the project directory in a terminal and run **npm install** to install all the project dependencies.
-2. In the project directory, run **npm start** to run the app & view it in a browser at [http://localhost:3000](http://localhost:3000).

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+Welcome to the Supa Smoothies project!
+This is a starter project designed for the Supabase course, where you will learn how to build a full-stack application using React and Supabase.

+## Project Description

+Supa Smoothies is a web application that allows users to browse, create, and manage smoothie recipes.
+The project demonstrates how to integrate Supabase with a React frontend to create a seamless user experience.

+## Features

+- CRUD operations for smoothie recipes
+- Real-time updates

+## Technologies Used

+- React
+- Supabase
+- JavaScript